 Will is licensed by the California Department of Consumer Affairs through the Professional Fiduciaries Bureau as a professional fiduciary, and is also certified as a National Certified Guardian through the Center for Guardianship Certification.
 His professional affiliations include memberships in the Professional Fiduciary Association of California (PFAC) and the Brigham Young University Management Society.

 Will enjoys trail running, rock climbing, mountain biking, surfing, boogie boarding, and all kinds of outdoor adventures.
-Will and his wife Sarah are the parents of four children, grandparents of two–and foster parents to a desert tortoise.
+Will and his wife Sarah are the parents of four children, grandparents of five–and foster parents to a desert tortoise.